Ashburton River / Hakatere

 The Ashburton River / Hakatere is a river in the Canterbury region of New Zealand, flowing across Mid Canterbury from the Southern Alps to the Pacific Ocean.
 The official name of the river was amended to become a dual name by the Ngāi Tahu Claims Settlement Act 1998.
 It has been identified as an Important Bird Area by BirdLife International because it supports breeding colonies of the endangered black-billed gull.
+The river is a medium-sized gravel-bed braided river whose catchment includes the Ashburton Lakes / Ō Tū Wharekai wetland complex and supports a high diversity of native fish and birds, several of them threatened.

 Description

 The river has two branches which meet 21 km from the coast, just inland of the town of Ashburton.
 The branches remain parallel and no more than 3 km apart for a further 20 km upstream of their confluence, finally diverging near the small settlement of Ashburton Forks.
 The rivers' path southeast across the Canterbury Plains lies in a shallow depression between the higher shingle fans created by the much larger Rakaia and Rangitata rivers.
 Both branches are crossed via siphons by the Rangitata Diversion Race, part of an irrigation scheme.

-The river separates Ashburton from its southern suburb, Tinwald.
-Both river and town are named for Bingham Baring, 2nd Baron Ashburton, who was a leading member of the Canterbury Association.